humanlayer/humanlayer/docs/docs.knowledge.md

   - Use `git log --oneline v0.5.11..v0.6.0` to see commit messages
   - Use `git diff v0.5.11..v0.6.0 --name-only` to list changed files
   - Always verify changes from git before updating CHANGELOG.md
+- Changelog priorities:
+  - Document API changes first, especially new fields and parameters
+  - Note experimental features and fields explicitly (e.g. experimental_subject_line)
+  - Include interface/model changes even if not visible in git diff
+  - Internal changes (testing, docs, etc) are lower priority
+  - Always document experimental parameters with their exact names
+  - Link to relevant documentation when adding new features
+- Changelog organization:
+  - Document features in their final release version, not in prep/RC versions
+  - Prep/RC versions should have minimal changelog entries pointing to their final version
+  - Link to docs using humanlayer.dev/docs/... format
+  - Link to examples using full GitHub paths (https://github.com/humanlayer/humanlayer/tree/main/examples/...)
 - Generate release notes using git commands:
   - Use `git diff v0.5.11..v0.6.0` to see file changes between versions
   - Use `git log --oneline v0.5.11..v0.6.0` to see commit messages